Lecture Notes in Cosmology: Solutions to the Friedmann equations

 \subsection{The Einstein Static Universe}

+As the first application of his theory to cosmology, Einstein was concerned with boundary conditions at infinity \cite{einstein1917kosmologische}.
+It is in this context that the cosmological constant was born, denoted by Einstein as $\lambda$.
+Within Newton's theory of gravity, he comes to the conclusion that in order to have a viable density distribution of matter (implicitly assumed to be static), one should modify the Poisson equation as follows:\footnote{Einstein's notation of \cite{einstein1917kosmologische} is used here.}

+In this way, it is possible to have a ``background'' constant density of matter: extending to infinity, with a constant potential there, meaning that no forces act at infinity.
+In GR, Einstein supposes an isotropic line element:

+with the strange requirement (best known today as \textbf{the unimodular constraint}) that $\sqrt{-g} = \sqrt{A^3B} = 1$, and furthermore with $A$ and $B$ dependent only on $x_1^2 + x_2^2 + x_3^2$, but not on the time $x_4$.
+Staticity is not explicitly assumed by Einstein; probably because it was a natural hypothesis to make at that time.
+Einstein makes another very interesting hypothesis: in accordance with Mach's principle, inertia must vanish at infinity.
+This requires that $A \to 0$ and $B \to \infty$ (so that $\sqrt{A^3B}$ stays 1), but this requirement is incompatible with the gravitational field of a distribution of matter in which the velocities are much smaller than the speed of light.
+Indeed, $B$ is the gravitational potential, and small orbital velocities imply a small gravitational potential.
+The only way out that Einstein could find was to postulate a ``closed world'' of radius $R$, i.e., a world described by the metric

+where $\mu$ and $\nu$ can assume only spatial values (the use of Latin indices referring only to spatial components was not yet in force).
+We recognize metric \eqref{componentsspatial} with $K = +1$.
+Yet, this metric does not provide a solution to the Einstein equations unless $\lambda$ is introduced, as in Eq.~\eqref{Einseq}.
+With this extra ingredient, Einstein found:\footnote{The $2\pi^2$ factor is the surface of the unit hypersphere in 3 dimensions.}

-As the first application of his theory to cosmology, Einstein was looking for a static universe, since at his time there was not yet compelling evidence of the contrary.
-Therefore, we must set $\dot a = \ddot a = 0$.
-Since $\rho$ is positive, we must have $K = 1$, therefore the Einstein Static Universe (ESU) is a closed universe.
+Returning to our notation and formalism, we can reproduce Einstein's results by using the FLRW metric and requiring staticity.
+To this purpose, we must set $\dot a = \ddot a = 0$, and since $\rho$ is positive, we must choose $K > 0$.
+Therefore, the Einstein Static Universe (ESU) is a closed universe.
 Its radius is: